Chalarangelo/jsiqle/README.md

 const MyModel = MySchema.getModel('MyModel');
 ```

-Both of these model definition options require an object argument with the following attributes:
+Model definition options require an object argument with the following attributes:

 - `name`: The name of the model.
 By convention, model names and variables should be title-cased (i.e. `MyModel` instead of `myModel`).
 Model names must be globally unique.
 - `fields`: (Optional) An object containing key-value pairs for fields that make up the model.
 More information about field definitions can be found in the next section.